d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

   /dev/sda3  ubuntu-vg lvm2 a--   18.22g   8.22g
   /dev/sdb6            lvm2 ---  400.00m 400.00m
 ```
+We can also chack all the block devices with partitions with the parted command.
 ```bash
 student@linux-ess:~$ sudo parted -l
 Model: VMware, VMware Virtual S (scsi)